paroda/az-ws-debug/README.md

 In the Azure Portal, in the *Overview* blade, click *Get publish profile*.
 This would download a *.PublishSettings* file.
 Note the *username* and *password* associated with the `MSDeploy` publishMethod.

+For convinience, you can use the function `az.ws-debug/parse-publish-settings` available with this tool to parse the *.publishSettings* file.
+It would return a map which you can pass directly to the `az.ws-debug/connect` function. [see](#Load-and-Connect)

 ## Install Clojure CLI

 Install it from the official site [Clojure.org](https://clojure.org/guides/getting_started "Getting started with Clojure CLI")